-If you want to know where I think the best place to host your blog is I recommend you read my article on The Best WordPres Hosting providers.
+If you want to know where I think the best place to host your blog is I recommend you read my article on here on the best providers for WordPress hosting

 However, there are also blogspots that are kept on shared servers or servers that are connected to a cloud.
 Users do not have to purchase a unique URL; they can simply begin blogging content into the pre-rendered platform.

 Free Blogspot: To use or not to use, that is the question.

 Shared sites, such as blogger.com, tumblr.com or livejournal.com, provide convenient access to an easy-to-use platform for beginners or bloggers who just do not need the extra services of a dedicated host or unique URL (domain name).